 Let’s start with the most obvious question first – do you need to take a tour?

-In a word, no. There is no local requirement to be accompanied by a guide through the Copper Canyon but many people do choose the guided option and I’ve previously written about the pros and cons of taking a tour.
+In a word, no. There is no local requirement to be accompanied by a guide through the Copper Canyon but many people do choose the guided option.

 In my experience, the main reasons people opt for a tour of the Copper Canyon is two-fold: they either want a greater sense of safety, or don’t want to have to plan their own trip.
 If that’s you, there are plenty of tour companies out there.